The Hook (Poker Face): Plot

-She fights Cliff off, manages to hit him in the eye with a penis-shaped ring that she received from the bachelorette's party and escapes by jumping into the water.
-Cliff, now blind in the left eye, is met by an FBI team led by Luca, who recovered Frost's incriminating tape where Sterling Jr. ordered Cliff to kill Natalie and her husband, and he is arrested.
+Charlie fights off Cliff, hitting him in the eye with a penis-shaped ring that she received from the bachelorette's party, and escapes by jumping into the water.
+Cliff, now partially blind, is met by an FBI team led by Luca, who recovered an incriminating tape where Frost's son ordered Cliff to kill Natalie and her husband; he is arrested.
 A while later, Luca drives Charlie's Plymouth Barracuda to a diner where they reunite.
-With Cliff's testimony, Charlie's name has been cleared while the authorities look for Beatrix Hasp.
-He once again offers her a job at the FBI, but she declines, taking her Plymouth Barracuda, and leaving Luca to settle the diner's bill.
-Once she leaves the diner, she is called by Beatrix Hasp (Rhea Perlman), who wants revenge for Charlie ruining her plans, which ignited a war in the criminal underworld.
-She offers her a deal: Charlie can work for the Five Families or she will be hunted down.
+With Cliff's testimony, Charlie's name has been cleared while the authorities look for Hasp.
+He once again offers her a job at the FBI, but she declines, leaving Luca to settle the diner's bill.

+Once Charlie leaves the diner, she is called by Hasp (Rhea Perlman), who wants revenge after Charlie's actions ruined her plans and ignited a war in the criminal underworld.
+She offers her a deal: Charlie can work for the mob, or she will be hunted down.
 Charlie chooses the latter and destroys her phone, ready to take on the road again.